Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/from-critique-to-construction-priorities-for-signed-language-writing-infrastructure/essay.md

 The strongest constructive conclusion available at present is:

-> signed-language writing now needs more evidence, more corpus work, better tools, stronger interoperability, and broader collaboration built on real written text rather than on repeated returns to the question of whether writing is possible at all
+> signed-language writing needs more evidence, more corpus work, better tools, stronger interoperability, and broader collaboration built on real written text rather than on repeated returns to the question of whether writing is possible at all

 If critique continues, it should continue in that spirit.